Table of Contents

 - Finally, neural networks are a crossover concept from neuroscience.
 In a nutshell, neural networks are a highly simplified mathematical representation of (our current understanding of) how the human brain works.
 While they’ve been around for almost 80 years, neural networks have been enjoying a moment of fame for the past few years thanks to new research into deep learning.

-Core Components of Machine Learning Systems
+What are the Core Components of Machine Learning Systems?

 What exactly goes into a machine learning solution that can be used to solve a business problem?
 A machine learning solution system includes the following: